 |MATH125||Math for Liberal Arts Majors||3|

 Provides students with the ability to use the inquiry-based process of science to describe, evaluate, and consider alternative explanations for scientific findings.
-Students will follow an experimental laboratory process to apply key concepts, facts, and theories about living systems and the physical universe, and use the scientific method and the quantitative tools of science.
+Students will apply key concepts, facts, and theories about living systems and the physical universe, and use describe the scientific method and the quantitative tools of science.
 Students will relate that information to problems of wide global and societal concern.

-Competency: Use the inquiry-based scientific process to formulate hypotheses, make observations, design experiments, collect and analyze data, and reach conclusions.
+Competency: Describe the inquiry-based scientific process to formulate hypotheses, make observations, design experiments, collect and analyze data, and reach conclusions.

 |BIOL181||Introduction to Human Anatomy and Physiology 2||3|

 |CHEM180||Introduction to Chemistry 2||3|

 |SPST180||Introduction to Astronomy 2||3|